Consumer Complaint Form Information

 What is the complaint process?

-- After your complaint is processed and assigned to an investigator,you will receive in writing a case number and information for contacting the investigator who will assist you withyour complaint.
+- After your complaint is processed and assigned to a consumer specialist,you will receive in writing a case number and information for contacting the consumer specialist who will assist you withyour complaint.

 - Your complaint may also be referred to local, state, or federal agencies that have jurisdiction.